 Alternatively, you can just slice them in half if you prefer a bigger roll on your pigs in a blanket, but you’ll only be able to make 36 instead of 40.

-While the pigs are baking, prepare the dipping sauce by whisking together the kitchen, mustard, and brown sugar in a small bowl.
+Step 8: While the pigs are baking, prepare the dipping sauce by whisking together the ketchup, mustard, and brown sugar in a small bowl.

-Tips For The Best Cheddar Pigs In a Blanket
+Tips for the Best Pigs in a Blanket

-The parchment paper not only helps with cleanup but it helps prevent the pigs in a blanket from sticking as well as in my opinion helps the bread bake up with a better texture, although you could try it I suppose skipping the parchment and see how you like the texture of the bread.
+The parchment paper not only helps with cleanup, but it also helps prevent the pigs in a blanket from sticking as well as in my opinion helps the bread bake up with a better texture.
+You could try skipping the parchment paper and see how you like the texture of the bread.

 I like the additional of flaked sea salt for both flavor, texture contrast, and the appearance, although it’s optional.

 Each 14-ounce package of beef franks or little smokies will have about 40 in it.

 As written with the two cans of crescent rolls, you should yield about 40 mini pigs in a blanket.
 Mind you, they’re bite size and it’s so easy to have a few or more than a few!